How can I look good to my boss?

-These are common questions mid level leaders and individual contributors alike ask themselves when they start working on a new team.
+These are common questions mid-level leaders and individual contributors alike ask themselves, especially when they start working with a new team.

-Unfortunately, despite this being a common challenge, there’s not a lot written about the subject of managing up.
-Since our mission is to help people be more successful at work and on their teams, we’re here to help.
+Unfortunately, despite these being common challenges, there's not a lot written on the subject of managing up.

 Expert Advice for Managing Up at Work

-We asked a number of leaders in the Lighthouse network for their advice on managing up, and below is some of the best advice we heard.
+We asked a number of leaders in the Lighthouse community for their advice on managing up.
+What better way to learn than from the experts?
+Below is some of the best advice we heard.